Chapter 18.20

 (5) Uses Not Listed.
 In the case of a use not specifically mentioned in Table 1, the requirements for off-street parking spaces shall be determined by the administrator by comparison to similar uses that are shown in Table 1, the specific needs of the proposed use or business, and the zoning district in which the use is to be located.

 (6) Minimum Parking Dimensions.
-Access aisles and parking stalls shall conform to the requirements of Table 2.
+Access aisles and parking stalls shall conform to the requirements provided in the town of Twisp development standards.

 (7) Ingress and Egress.
 All off-street parking areas (except for single-family and duplex developments) shall be constructed with no more than two points of ingress or egress onto adjoining streets or highways.
 Points of ingress and egress shall be no greater than 36 feet in width.